USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 .. sidebar:: Analysis start year and the base year

    The analysis start year is the first year in which modeling is performed, and is one year after a *base year* representing actual observations of key elements of the light duty sector, such as descriptions of the vehicle stock and new vehicle attributes.
-Due to the timing of when this base year input data becomes available (typically, 2 or more years after vehicle production and registration data is available), it is often necessary for the first analysis year to be earlier than the actual year in which the analysis is conducted.
+Due to the timing of when this base year input data becomes available (typically, 2 or more years after vehicle production and registration data is available), it is often necessary for the first analysis year to be earlier than the actual year in which the model is run.

-Typically, the analysis start year will already be in the past at the time the analysis is conducted.
+Typically, the analysis start year will already be in the past at the time the model is run.
 Having the most up-to-date base year data can reduce the number of historical years that need to be modeled, although as noted in the sidebar, there are usually limits to data availability.
-Some overlap between the modeled and historical years is not necessarily a bad thing, since it gives the user an opportunity to validate key model outputs against actual data and adjust modeling assumptions if needed.
+Some overlap between the modeled and historical years may be beneficial, as it gives the user an opportunity to validate key model outputs against actual data and adjust modeling assumptions if needed.

 Model inputs for the policy alternatives and analysis context projections must be available for every year throughout the analysis timeframe.
 Many of the input files for OMEGA, utilize a ‘start_year’ field, which allows the user to skip years with repetitive inputs if desired.
 In general, OMEGA will carry over input assumptions from the most recent prior value whenever the user has not specified a unique value for the given analysis year.
 Similarly, in cases where the user-provided input projections do not extend to the analysis end year, the value in the last specified year is assumed to hold constant in subsequent years.
 For example, in the demo analysis, 2045 is the last year for which input values are specified in ‘cost_factors-criteria.csv’, so OMEGA will apply the same 2045 values for 2046 through 2050.